Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Introduction

-The accuracy of the BEM also depends on the approximation power of basis functions defined on the boundary elements.
-The most common basis functions are polynomials of first, second or higher degree.
+The accuracy of the BEM mainly depends on the approximation power of basis functions defined on the boundary elements.
+The most common basis functions are polynomials of first, second and higher degree.
 The BEM obtained by these polynomials are named linear, quadratic and higher order BEM, respectively \cite{Katsi2002bou, hosseinzadeh2014simple}.
 These standard basis functions can be replaced by radial basis functions (RBFs).
-The RBFs are utilized in the literature as an accurate and simple meshless method to solve engineering problems \cite{Buhman2009, tayari2023investigation, narimani2023predicting, wendland2004scattered}.
-Since RBFs are more stable than polynomials for data approximation in two and three dimension \cite{Wendland2010, assari2019numerical} they are appropriate replacements for polynomials.
-In \cite{assari2017meshless} RBFs are applied to solve the boundary integral equation arising from Laplace equation with Robin boundary conditions.
+The RBFs are extensively utilized in the literature to solve engineering problems \cite{wendland2004scattered, Buhman2009, vsarler2007global, tayari2023investigation, narimani2023predicting, hosseinzadeh2023new}.
+Since RBFs are more accurate and stable than piecewise polynomials for data approximation in two and three dimensions \cite{wendland2004scattered} they are appropriate replacements for the polynomials.
+In \cite{assari2017meshless} RBFs are applied to solve the boundary integral equation arising from the Laplace equation with Robin boundary conditions.
 And in \cite{assari2019numerical} the integral equation is solved by local RBFs.
-From \cite{assari2017meshless, assari2019numerical} RBFs lead significantly accurate results when the boundary integrals are calculated, precisely.
+From \cite{assari2017meshless, assari2019numerical} RBFs lead to significantly accurate results when boundary integrals are calculated, precisely.
 A new quadrature formula based on the interval sub-division is presented in \cite{assari2017meshless2, assari2018approximate, assari2017numerical} to compute the integrals.
-The error analysis presented in the papers show the efficiency of the formula.
-However the formula is complicated because of splitting the integrals.
-The RBFs are extended in this paper for solving elliptic equations.
-Then radial BEM is proposed for which RBFs are applied to estimate boundary values instead of piecewise polynomials.
-The new method is simple and efficient in application while experiment results show it is significantly more accurate than standard BEM when optimal boundary source points and GQR with $n=16$ quadrature nodes are applied.
+The error analysis presented in the papers shows the efficiency of the formula.
+But, the formula is complicated because of splitting the integrals.
+In this paper, the RBFs are applied to approximate boundary values of BEM for solving partial differential equation (PDE) \be \nabla^2 u(\mbf{x}) + \mbf{h}.\nabla u(\mbf{x}) + \lambda u(\mbf{x}) = 0 , \ee where $\mbf{x}\in\Omega\subset \mathbb{R}^2$, $\mbf{h}=[h_1 , h_2]$ is a real vector and $\lambda$ is a constant number.
+The new method, named radial BEM, is simple in analysis and efficient in application.
+Analytical and numerical studies presented in this paper show the new method is significantly more accurate than the standard BEM and more stable than the RBF collocation method when the proposed location of boundary source points is utilized.